 The History Hub will encompass many of the Duke History Department’s faculty & student-oriented and public-facing events, creating a more unified, comprehensive, and accessible schedule of programming, as well as a permanent and localized record of past events and guests.

-For requests for co-sponsorship, please see https://history.duke.edu/requests-co-sponsorships
+For requests for co-sponsorship, please see History Department Co-Sponsorship Request – Fill out form

 Upcoming History Hub Events